 Odd Duck exterior.
 Credit Jody Horton.

 For dinner, savor the Texas farm-to-table fare at Odd Duck.
 This striking modern restaurant seamlessly melds contemporary architecture with a focus on the greenery and patio living that is so prevalent in Austin.
 During the summer, start with a refreshing draft watermelon fresca or frozen 'cool as a cucumbrrr' cocktail.
 Then dive in to fresh, seasonal eats and be sure to order enough for everyone at the table to share!

 Then get ready to hit the clubs.
-There are several gay bars centered in the Downtown Warehouse District, including Oilcan Harry’s (a drag queen destination for more than 25 years), the upscale Rain on 4th lounge, and The Iron Bear for cold beers and dancing to DJs.
+There are several gay bars centered in the Downtown Warehouse District, including Highland Lounge, Oilcan Harry’s (a drag queen destination for more than 25 years), the upscale Rain on 4th and The Iron Bear for a Tito's cocktail, cold beer, drag shows and and dancing to live DJs.